OmarExpo/KODAK-Frontend-Cinemaxx/README.md

 For production deployment, here is our <strong>surge_sh</strong> link: http://difficult-popcorn.surge.sh/
-# Note: https is blocked as fetching occur through a non-secure APIs.
+ <strong>Note</strong>: https is blocked as fetching occur through a non-secure APIs.